athompson-git/RKHorn/README.md

 ![Meson transport through the BNB focusing horn](./plots/pre_vs_post_horn_angles_nu-mode_300kA.png)

 This visualizes the effect of the focusing; the pions post-horn are now pointed to lower angles with respect to the beam line, and therefore their decay products (neutrinos) will have a higher flux within the detector solid angle downstream!
 Notice also that for angles below 1e-3 radians, these pions were created with angles that simply point down the target volume and never enter the magnetic field, so their initial and final angles are the same.
-We do not simulate the random walk as pions scatter through the target material.
+We do not simulate the random walk as pions scatter through the target material (yet).

 ![Meson transport through the BNB focusing horn](./plots/pre_vs_post_horn_momenta_nu-mode_300kA.png)

 Here we can also look at the pre-horn and post-horn momenta distribution.
 The post-horn momentta are softer, as expected.

+## TODO
+* adding pion scattering and absorption in material
+* implementing custom horn geometries
+* implementing alternative target materials
+* simulating decay positions

+## Implementing a custom horn geometry